- by Antony Ramm, Information and Research, Central Library

 Extract from War Memoirs: Volume 1(David Lloyd George)

-The resources presented here represent only a snapshot of the primary sources available in the Information and Research library and we hope to produce more blogs of this nature as other anniversaries of The Great War are reached over the coming four years.
+The resources presented here represent only a snapshot of the primary sources available in the Central Library and we hope to produce more blogs of this nature as other anniversaries of The Great War are reached over the coming four years.

 Map showing alliances across Europe in 1915, from Why the Nations Are at War: The Causes and Issues of the Great Conflict, a Graphic Story of the Nations Involved, their History and Former Wars, their Rulers and Leaders, their Armies and Navies, their Resources, the Reasons Why they are Involved in the War, and the Issues at Stake